last update:

 In a straight line, Amberg is about fifty kilometres north.
 But the road wound through the hills and across the upland of the Franconian Jura (Upper Palatinate Jura).
 For a traveller, the distance would have been considerably longer, too far for a person on foot to cross in one day.
 Kiechel had probably found a carriage to take him to his destination.

-Kiechel arrived in Amberg after nightfall.
+Our traveller arrived in Amberg after nightfall.
 Oddly, he did not mention difficulties when entering the town after sunset.
-In the sixteenth century, most places in central Europe were fortified by walls, and the gates were locked during the night.
-Our traveller would repeatedly take notice of this practice in his journal.
+In the sixteenth century, most places in central Europe were fortified by walls, and their gates were locked at night.
+Samuel Kiechel would repeatedly note this practice in his journal.

 Segment of a map of Bavaria from 1568 with Amberg in the centre

 As with many other territories in the Holy Roman Empire, the Electoral Palatinate was not one contiguous domain.
 Despite the similarity in name, the Palatinate and the Upper Palatinate were different places.
 The Palatinate was a region along the upper Rhine, with Heidelberg as its capital.
-The Upper Palatinate was north of the Duchy of Bavaria and on the border with the Kingdom of Bohemia.
-Amberg was the capital of the Upper Palatinate.
+The Upper Palatinate was north of the Duchy of Bavaria and on the border with the Kingdom of Bohemia, with Amberg as the capital.
 The Upper Palatinate was politically a part of the Electoral Palatinate despite the geographic distance and various smaller territories between them.

 Samuel Kiechel stayed in Amberg for one night.
 The following day was Pentecost.
 Our traveller went to church in the morning and left the town in the afternoon.